 - Applicants who score ENGGB1C from SEPT or passing ENGGB1B must take English for Translators SLET 101 60 hours.

-- Applicants must pass the Arabic Proficiency Test (APT).
+- Applicants must pass the Arabic Proficiency Test (APT) a minimum grade of 80.

 - Applicants who do not pass the APT must take the Arabic grammar ARBF 101 course.